Python in Africa¶

 This was the first-ever pan-African PyCon, and took place in Accra in August 2019 - 323 attendees from 26 countries, for a five-day event.

 COVID-19 took a lot of the wind out of the sails of African Python events.
-PyCon Africa 2020 was held online, and we decided to pause the event for 2021 and 2022.
-The first DjangoCon Africa was due to have taken place in October 2020, but that too has had to wait for a more appropriate moment.
+PyCon Africa 2020 was held online, and then the event was paused.

 And more will follow!